2 Min Read

-From Big Ass Fans to Domino’s Pizza, marketers have embraced public perceptions in order to drive those perceptions.
+From Big Ass Fans to Domino’s Pizza, marketers have embraced public perceptions in order to reshape them.
 After a 2009 video of employees defacing its food went viral, Domino’s had to repair its image.
 So, it ran a series of ads with customers reading reviews that accused the pizza of tasting like cardboard, among other insults.

 At first glance, it seems like marketing done all wrong.
 How does playing along with conspiracy theories help get the word out on renovations?
 How does paying to share bad reviews promote sales?

 It works because it shows the human side of the brand and meets customers where they’re at.
 In the case of Domino’s, share price has increased six-fold since 2009.

 As for the Denver Airport, the upgrades are getting national coverage.
 That includes a spot on CBS This Morning – perhaps the first time an airport renovation has landed such a placement.